-Once the old charge oil filter has been removed, the new filter can be installed.
+Once the charge oil filter has been removed from the windrower's left side, a new filter can be installed.

-For the charge oil filter replacement part number, refer to 8.1.4 Filter Part Numbers, page 490.
+For the charge oil filter replacement part number, refer to 8.1.4 Filter Part Numbers, page 492.

 - 1. Clean the gasket surface of the filter head. - 2.
 Apply a thin film of clean oil to the filter gasket. - 3.
 Screw new filter (A) onto the mount.
 Tighten the filter until the gasket contacts the filter head. - 4.
 Tighten the filter an additional 1/2 turn by hand.